Skip to Content

 There are a number of sites north and south of Mill Pond that are in need of restoration with issues such as a failing bank support structures and culverts that are in poor condition and in need of repair or replacement.

-This study is being conducted as a Schedule B in accordance with the Municipal Class Environmental Assessment process.
+This study was conducted as a Schedule B in accordance with the Municipal Class Environmental Assessment process.

 What is a Municipal Class Environmental Assessment?